CARES Act and FFCRA Employment Considerations

-- For borrowers that do not have any such documentation, the borrower must provide other supporting documentation, such as bank records, sufficient to demonstrate the qualifying payroll amount.
+- Borrowers that do not have the documentation listed above must provide other supporting documentation, such as bank records, sufficient to demonstrate the qualifying payroll amount.

 Banks are also requiring other documents, like organizational and authorization documents.
-Please contact the lender for required documents.
+Please contact the lender for additional information regarding required documents.

-Certifications: As of June 12, 2020, the certifications stated by the SBA are:
+Certifications: As of June 12, 2020, the certifications stated in the SBA Borrower Application Form are:

 - Applicant has read the statements included in this [application], including the Statements Required by Law and Executive Orders, and understands them.